allen880117/NCTU-IntroToCN2018-Lab2/README.md

 ---
 ## Execution
 > TODO:
 > * Describe how to execute your program
+    >> Remember install Python and mininet package first.
     >> ```bash
     >> # Change the directory into /Network_Topology/src/
     >> $ cd /root/Network_Topology/src/